Pygmy heleia

-The pygmy heleia (Heleia squamifrons), also known as the pygmy ibon and pygmy white-eye, is a species of bird in the white-eye family Zosteropidae.
+The pygmy heleia (Heleia squamifrons), also known as the Bornean ibon, pygmy ibon, and pygmy white-eye, is a species of bird in the white-eye family Zosteropidae.

+Description

+The pygmy heleia possesses a gray-brown and yellow coloring, along with a white-speckled forehead that has been described as 'scaly'.

 Distribution and habitat

 It is endemic to the hill forest and lower montane forest of northern Borneo.

 Behaviour

 It feeds on small berries, fruits, seeds and insects, foraging in small flocks of 4 to 8 birds.
 It will associate with other birds when feeding, including other white-eyes, cuckoo-doves, yuhinas and erpornises.
 The species is common but inconspicuous.
+Its calls are high-pitched.